 Electric water heaters feature a thermostat that is mounted flush against the side of the internal temp.
 Similar to furnaces, when the thermostat senses that the internal temperature has fallen below the temperature that is set, it triggers the system to begin using its heating element.
 Electricity works to convert energy into heat, warming the water.
 Once the thermostat senses that the water has reached the set temperature, it shuts off power to the heating element.

 Gas water heaters also have a thermostat, which is typically a small copper tube with a mercury sensor at the tip.
 When the temperature of the water in the tank falls below the desired temperature, a signal is sent to the burner, igniting a flame.
 The flame will heat the bottom of the tank, causing warm water to rise while the cool water begins to sink.
 Once the water in the tank reaches the desired temperature, the thermostat sends a signal to the gas control valve, causing the gas flow to turn off.
-The licensed plumbers at Snell Heating & Air provide trustworthy water heater and plumbing services to homes in Sterling, Virginia.
+Our team of plumbers provides trustworthy water heater and plumbing services to homes in Sterling, Virginia.
 Give us a call at (703) 543-9649 to receive a diagnosis for your water heater issue.

 The Sterling, Virginia Community